emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 привет Emberistas! 🐹

-Read either on the [Ember blog](https://www.emberjs.com/blog/2018/07/06/the-ember-times-issue-54.html) or in our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/2018/07/07/the-ember-times-issue-54) what has been going on in Emberland this week.
+Read either on the [Ember blog](https://www.emberjs.com/blog/2018/07/06/the-ember-times-issue-54.html) or in our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/2018/07/06/the-ember-times-issue-54) what has been going on in Emberland this week.

-...

 This week you can read all about the **📦 Ember 3.2** and how the **🐹 Core Team has reorganised**.
-There's also great tips on how you can improve your testing with the new and improved **🚀QUnit DOM**.
+There's also a great tip on how you can improve your testing with the new and improved **🚀QUnit DOM**.
 At last, there's news about **👩‍💻 Twiddle** as well as a nice **📹 video on the Ember Styleguide**.
 Enjoy!

 ---

 ## [Organising the Organisers](https://emberjs.com/blog/2018/06/30/organizing-our-contributors.html)
-The Ember Team has published a new blog post outlining some structural changes to the Core teams.
+The Ember Team has published a new blog post outlining some **structural changes** to the **Core teams**.
 It contains two changes: A new Steering Committee and a renaming of some of the existing teams.

 The Steering Committee will be responsible for areas like community guidelines, managing Ember’s brand, dealing with legal questions and much more.

-The renaming of the Ember teams means that moving forward, all the official teams will be known as Core teams: Ember.js Core, Ember CLI Core, Ember Data Core, and Ember Learning Core.
+The renaming of the **Ember teams** means that moving forward, all the official teams will be known as Core teams: Ember.js Core, Ember CLI Core, Ember Data Core, and Ember Learning Core.

 The intent here is to make it clear that all members of the teams are peers.